Signed Into Law

 Which agencies enforce SJR5?

-SJR5 is enforced by Texas Judiciary (Judges and Magistrates) and District Attorneys (Attorneys representing the State).
+SJR5 is enforced by District Attorneys (Attorneys representing the State) and Texas Judiciary (Judges and Magistrates).

 Q

-The compliance urgency for SJR5 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SJR5 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q